stanleygomes/endor-cli/README.md

 ## How to use

-First time you'll need to install the package from npm globally:
+First time you'll need to install the package from npm globally

 ```
 npm i -g endor-cli